Vertical SaaSUS100K-1M ARR

 Execution plan

 Week 1–2: ship web app — AI inquiry form → proposal draft flow (GPT-4o mini, photographer-voice seed), contract templates (wedding/portrait/commercial), Stripe retainer collection, automated 24h follow-up.
-Week 3: free swipe-file lead magnet, launch in r/WeddingPhotography (89K members) and Shoot & Thrive community with a founder post ('I built this because I lost 3 bookings in one month to photographers who replied faster').
+Week 3: free swipe-file lead magnet, launch in r/WeddingPhotography and Shoot & Thrive community with a founder post ('I built this because I lost 3 bookings in one month to photographers who replied faster').
 Week 4–8: user interviews, review-request automation v1, gallery delivery reminders, referral program ($10/mo off per photographer referred).
 Month 3: paid ads on 'HoneyBook alternative' and 'crm for wedding photographers' long-tails, target 150 paid users.

 Avatar · Channel · Pitch